1Hive/standards/docs-example.md

 # Docs Template Example: 1Hive Redemptions App
-- note this is an example, and not the actual docs for the Redmeptions app
+- note: this is an example for the docs template, not the actual docs for the Redmeptions app

 <br>